Part 2: Payments for Specific Purposes (continued)

 National Agreement for Skills and Workforce Development

-The Agreement seeks to deliver a vocational education and training (VET) system with improved quality and greater transparency for students, employers and governments; greater access to training opportunities and improved outcomes for disadvantaged students; and greater efficiency.
+The Agreement seeks to deliver a vocational education and training (VET) system with improved quality and greater transparency for students, employers and governments, greater access to training opportunities, improved outcomes for disadvantaged students, and greater efficiency.

 The reforms needed to achieve the objectives and outcomes of this Agreement include reforming training to achieve a more demand‑driven and client‑focused system, and driving the next wave of innovation and productivity.

 The National Skills and Workforce Development SPP is the funding associated with the National Agreement for Skills and Workforce Development and is provided to work towards increasing the skill levels of all Australians.

 The Intergovernmental Agreement defines the growth factor for the National Skills and Workforce Development SPP as:

 - (0.85 x Wage Cost Index 1) + (0.15 x Wage Cost Index 6)